 EDUCATION OUTSIDE THE CLASSROOM (E.O.T.C.)

 Class trips play a very important role in our school programmes.
-There will often be a charge for these activities.
+All school trips (with the exception of camp) are provided at no cost.
 Parents are always needed to help with trips.
-Please contact us if payment is an issue.

 ORGANISATION OF CLASSES

-1. Children are grouped into four areas, each under the leadership of a Senior Teacher
+1. Children are grouped into two areas, each under the leadership of a Senior Teacher

 2. Some rooms have composite classes (e.g. Year 5&6)